JulScsl/opencode-sandbox/README.md

 - Python 3.13
 - OpenCode CLI
-- Serena MCP, an MCP server that provides powerful code navigation, symbol-aware editing, and intelligent refactoring capabilities
+- Serena MCP server (pre-cached with uvx for faster startup)
 - npm with npx to run additional MCP servers
 - uv with uvx to run additional MCP servers